SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/maliciousInsider.md

  * Implants malicious codes to destroy everything in the cloud system;
  * Steals confidential data.

+## Recommendations

+In order to ensure that the mobile application is resilient or immune to Malicious Insiders attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed.

 ## Malicious Insiders Attacks Diagram